Cubs vs Athletics Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 02)

 Chicago Cubs vs. Athletics Prop Picks (AI)

-AI algorithm Remi is pouring through loads of data on each team.
-In fact, anytime the Cubs and Athletics play there’s always several intriguing angles to key in on.
-Not to mention games played at Sutter Health Park in Apr can often follow normal, predictable betting trends.
+Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Cubs and Athletics play there’s always several intriguing observations to key in on.
+Not to mention games played at Sutter Health Park in Apr rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: T. Soderstrom over 0.5 Total Bases.